Operation Cockade: Result

 Operation Cockade failed to achieve its objectives, mostly because German leadership did not believe the Allies were going to invade Western Europe in 1943 and Cockade did not trigger the air battle the Allies desired.
 The main exception to German High Command was Generalfeldmarschall (Field Marshal) Gerd von Rundstedt, the commander-in-chief of Western Command, who believed the Allies were going to invade at Boulogne and was angry at the German High Command for removing ten divisions from France.
 The invasion stories, particularly Starkey and Wadham, were implausible and so were not believed.
 There were no significant German reactions to the deception operations.
 The most notable of the nonreactions was the lack of air reconnaissance and naval or Luftwaffe response to the Starkey amphibious feint.
-Germans moved ten divisions out of northern France to other theaters, which indicated that Starkey and Wadham were complete failures.
+Germans moved ten divisions out of northern France to other theatres, which indicated that Starkey and Wadham were complete failures.

 In Norway, the Germans retained the twelve divisions, which indicates the Germans assessed a higher threat there.
 Besides being implausible, Cockade also failed because the Allies did not work hard enough to make the deception look real.
 The Royal Navy would not risk its battleships, and Eaker did not want to divert resources from the strategic bombing offensive.
 Cockade had one success since the Germans believed the story that the Allies had 51 divisions in the British Isles although there were only 17 divisions.
 That became important in deception operations in 1944.

-Cockade was best summarized by Sir Arthur "Bomber" Harris, the commander of RAF Bomber Command, when he said that the deception plan had been "at best a piece of harmless play acting."
+Cockade was best summarised by Sir Arthur "Bomber" Harris, the commander of RAF Bomber Command, when he said that the deception plan had been "at best a piece of harmless play acting."